Ayodejioladimeji/dEkOR/README.md

 # dEKOR - Ecommerce

+## ⭐ Star the Repository

+If you find this project useful or interesting, please give it a star on GitHub!
+Your support is greatly appreciated.

 ## Overview

 Welcome to the **dEKOR** repository!
 This project is built with [Next.js](https://nextjs.org/) and TypeScript.
 We have set up a continuous integration (CI) pipeline to ensure code quality and consistency.
 This README will guide you through setting up the project and contributing effectively.